KevinKTK/drip-shipper-secure-flow/README.md

 ## 🧠 AI Agents: Google Gemini (via Supabase Edge Functions)

 - **Route Planning:** The `AiRouteModal` component invokes a Supabase Edge Function (`gemini-maps-handler`) that uses Google Gemini to suggest and visualize optimal shipping routes.
+These routes are displayed interactively on Google Maps within the app, allowing users to see the AI-optimized path and milestones.
 - **Risk Analysis:** The `ContractBuilder` page uses an AI agent (`ai-risk-assessor`), also powered by Supabase Edge Functions, to analyze risk and recommend insurance parameters.
 - **Supabase Edge Functions** serve as the secure integration layer between the app and Google Gemini, ensuring privacy and scalability.